-While it’s no secret that Coloradans love their craft beers, wines, and spirits, almost everyone’s liver could use a break after all the hedonism of the holidays.
-Whether you’re participating in Dry January (a full month of sobriety to kick off the new year) or are just looking to lessen your booze consumption, kombucha offers a nice alternative.
+While it’s no secret that Coloradans love their craft beers, wines, and spirits, almost everyone’s liver could use a break sometimes.
+If you’re looking to lessen your booze consumption, kombucha offers a nice alternative.
 Here are four Front Range destinations for sipping the fizzy fermented tea in a variety of splashy flavors.

 If you want to taste a variety of local kombuchas all in one place, American Cultures Taproom in LoHi has you covered.
 With 14 rotating taps (all from Colorado makers), you can build a tasting flight from well-known brewers like Upstart, as well as harder to find options from small-batch companies like Symbiotik, Turtle Mountain, and Injoycha.
 If it’s warm out, opt for a celebratory kombucha float, made with scoops of Denver’s own Sweet Action ice cream.
 Also keep an eye out for more food to be added to American Cultures’ menu in 2019, including a shareable charcuterie board.
 3233 Tejon St. #107